Porky Pig's Feat: Production

 The title is a play on words, referring to "pigs' feet".

 This was the first Schlesinger cartoon directed by Tashlin after his return to the studio following a five-year absence for stints at the Disney and Screen Gems studios.
-It is also the only appearance of Bugs Bunny, and final appearance of Porky Pig, in a black-and-white cartoon.
+It is also the second and final appearance of Bugs Bunny, and final appearance of Porky Pig, in a black-and-white cartoon.

-The cartoon was colorized in 1968 (just after Seven Arts Productions, successor to Guild Films, to whom the black-and-white cartoon library had been sold some time before, acquired Warner Bros.) by having every other frame traced over onto a cel.
+The cartoon was colorized in 1968 (the year after Seven Arts Associated, the TV distributor of this and 190 other black-and-white Warner Bros. cartoons at the time, merged with Warner Bros.) by having every other frame traced over onto a cel.
 Each redrawn cel was painted in color and then photographed over a colored reproduction of each original background.
 The cartoon was colorized again in 1990, this time with a computer adding color to a new print of the original black-and-white cartoon.

 "Hey look, a Dick Tracy character, Pruneface!"

 Daffy Duck makes reference to the Dick Tracy comic strip when calling the hotel manager Pruneface.